ntnyq/eslint-plugin-github-action/docs/rules/action-name-casing.md

 > Enforce naming convention to action name.

+- 💼 This rule is enabled in the ✅ `recommended` config.

 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 ## :book: Rule Details